maguerrieri/gcsim_run_config/README.md

 Open your terminal again, and run the command below changing terms as needed: gcsim-generate-batch.exe .\yoursimconfigname.txt {weapon,artifact,multi} character .\yourgearsubsetname.txt batchfoldername

-"yoursimconfigname" should be your sim config txt file name. {weapon,artifact,multi} means you should write weapon for a weapon comparison, artifact for an artifact comparison, or multi if you used the multi variable option in Step 2. "character" should be the character. "yourgearsubsetname" should be the name of the txt file you set up in Step 2. "batchfoldername" should be the name of the folder where the batch of configs is going to go.
+"yoursimconfigname" should be your sim config txt file name. {weapon,artifact,multi} means you should write weapon for a weapon comparison, artifact for an artifact comparison, or multi if you used the multi variable option in Step 2. "character" should be the character. "yourgearsubsetname" should be the name of the txt file you set up in Step 2. "batchfoldername" should be the name of the folder the program will create to store all these configs- if you leave this input blank it'll automatically name it character_{weapon,artifact,multi}s.

 Example:
 gcsim-generate-batch.exe .\SkirkBurnmelt.txt weapon skirk .\SuperCoolSkirkWeps.txt SkirkBurnmeltWepBatch